Costs Orders In Family Law

 Conduct of parties

-Any failure to comply with the Family Law Rules will be considered, such as:
+Any failure to comply with the Federal Circuit and Family Court (Family Law) Rules 2021 will be considered, such as:

 - failing to disclose documents;